How to Get Your Breast Reduction Surgery Covered by Medicare

-- Find out whether Medicare or Medicaid covers breast reduction surgery, including information about medical eligibility criteria, Medicaid income thresholds and dual-eligibility.
+- Find out whether Medicare or Medicaid covers breast reduction surgery, including the breast reduction surgery cost and info on medical eligibility criteria, Medicaid income thresholds and dual-eligibility.

-Although breasts of all shapes and sizes are normal, breast reduction surgery may be beneficial if having large breasts makes it difficult to perform regular activities or causes significant discomfort.
-But does Medicare or Medicaid cover breast reduction surgery?
+Though breasts of all shapes and sizes are normal, breast reduction surgery may be beneficial if having large breasts makes it difficult to perform regular activities or causes significant discomfort.
+But is breast reduction surgery covered by insurance like Medicare or Medicaid?

 What Is Breast Reduction Surgery?